itpp-labs/pos-addons/pos_restaurant_base/README.rst

 Technical module in POS.

 The standard Printer class in pos_restaurant/static/src/js/multiprint.js does not allow you to override the functions of this class.
-This module duplicate the Printer class, computeChanges, printChanges, hasChangesToPrint functions from Order class and allows you to redefine them.
+This module duplicates the Printer class and allows you to redefine it.
+Also, computeChanges, printChanges, hasChangesToPrint, build_line_resume functions from Order class and set_dirty function from Orderline class are redefined and have been added new functions such as print_order_receipt, get_line_resume for speed improvement of load POS.
+In the orderline_change function of the OrderWidget class moved rendering to a separate function.

 Usage
 =====

+Example of using for the Printer class

 Connection::